INRIX-benjamin-okeefe/tabbed-list-chamber-demo/README.md

 2. Switch to the **master** or **cadence-release** branch in ividev.
 If you need to access features currently in development, use the **tabbed-list-chamber** branch.
 3. Navigate to the downloaded app's directory in your Terminal or Command Prompt, and enter **node index** to start the local Nodejs server.
 4. Select **tabbed-list-chamber** from the launch app/workspace menu in the simulator.

-## Caveats
-1. The Tabbed List Chamber that backs this app is currently in an alpha state, so unexpected behavior may occur.
-2. The list hijacks the commander focus, so it's difficult to use the commander to navigate the tabs.